zekebarger/AccuSleep/README.md

 ## Installation instructions

+1. Make sure your version of MATLAB meets the specifications in the "Requirements" section below.

+2. Click the "Clone or download" button.

+3. Extract the contents of the zip file.

-Save the MATLAB package somewhere on your computer, then add it to your MATLAB path.
+4. Add AccuSleep to your MATLAB path.
 You can do this in the MATLAB "Current Folder" window by right-clicking the AccuSleep folder, clicking "Add to Path" --> "Selected Folders and Subfolders", then running the command `savepath` in the Command Window.

-To get started, run `AccuSleep_GUI` and click the Help button, or run `doc AccuSleep_instructions` for a full explanation of these functions and the types of input they require.
+To get started, run `AccuSleep_GUI` and click the "User manual" button, or run `doc AccuSleep_instructions` for a full explanation of these functions and the types of input they require.